iterorganization/Fusion-Conventions/docs/Geometry_Descriptions_for_Fusion_Conventions.md

 **Extra requirements:**

-If the _geometry_container_ has the attribute `specific_shape`, then the string-value of this attribute must be the name of a 2D double-valued variable.
+If the _geometry_container_ has the attribute `specific_shape`, then the string-value of this attribute must be the name of a 2D float-valued variable.
-The dimension of this variable must be the same as the dimension of _data_variable_.
+The size of the second axis of this variable must be equal to 5, where the first entry of each length-5 array represents an integer identifier determining the meaning of the other four entries.
+This identifier will be refered to as the _shape_identifier_.
+The dimension of this variable must be the same as the dimension of the variable mentioned in attribute `node_count`.

+The variable mentioned in the attribute `specific_shape` may contain 'NaN' values, such that not every value of _shape_identifier_ should require the use of all four other entries and not every geometry needs to be associated with a specific geometry shape.

+Valid values for _shape_identifier_ are the following

+- 1, represents a rectangle,
+- 2, represents an annulus.

+Consider a length-5 array of the variable mentioned in the attribute `specific_shape`: _[_shape_identifier_, x_1, x_2, x_3, x_4]_.
+The values of
+_x_i_ represent the following based on the value of _shape_identifier_

+**_shape_identifier_ = 1**

+- x_1: _radial_distance of the centre
+- x_2: _vertical_distance of the centre
+- x_3: width of rectangle with respect to the coordinate _radial_distance
+- x_4: height of rectangle with respect to the coordinate _vertical_distance

+**_shape_identifier_ = 2**

+- x_1: _radial_distance of the centre
+- x_2: _vertical_distance of the centre
+- x_3: inner radius
+- x_4: outer radius